DavidJCobb/DovahKit/native/src/DovahKit/dovah/_docs/extra data - full reference.md

 **Used on:** CELL, REFR

 Associated with `ExtraOwnership`.
 Apparently unused; there's no UI you can use to set it.
-Probably related to how `ExtraOwnership` is presented for container inventory entries.
+Probably related to how `ExtraOwnership` is presented for container inventory entries; those allow you to set a global as part of the container's ownership data, though no one knows what that global is for.

 ### H